 The same overweight kid later created history by winning a gold medal in an individual event after Abhinav Bindra.

-Neeraj started going to Shivaji Stadium in Panipat to exercise, and he saw some senior boys throwing the javelin in the stadium.
+Neeraj started going to Shivaji Stadium in Panipat and he saw some senior boys throwing the javelin in the stadium.
 Suddenly his interest grows in this sport, and the rest is history.
-Neeraj’s interest in javelin increased day by day, and he joined Panipat Sports Authority of India Center.
+Neeraj’s interest in javelin increased day by day, and he joined the Panipat Sports Authority of India Center.

-There under the coaching of Jaiveer Choudhary, he learned the basics of the sport and soon started participating in the local Javelin throw events.
+Under the coaching of Jaiveer Choudhary, he learned the basics of the sport and soon started participating in the local Javelin throw events.
 After training under Jaiveer Choudhary for a year, the 13-year-old Neeraj Chopra joined the Tau Devi Lal Sports Complex in Panchkula.
 Soon he started showing good results, and in October 2012, Neeraj won the gold medal in the National Junior Athletics Championships in Lucknow.

 Early Career and Achievements

 Neeraj’s international career started when he participated in World Youth Championships in Ukraine.
 He won his first international medal in 2014, a silver medal in Youth Olympics Qualification in Bangkok.
-In 2015 Neeraj broke the previous world record in the junior category by throwing 81.04 meters in the 2015 All India Inter-University Athletics meet.
+In 2015 Neeraj broke the previous world record in the junior category by throwing 81.04 meters in 2015 All India Inter-University Athletics meet.
 In 2016 to get better training, Neeraj joined Netaji Subhas National Institute of Sports, Patiala.
 According to Neeraj Chopra, this was the turning point in his career as he got the best facilities, quality diet, and improved standard of training.